Allen Durham: Niigata Albirex BB (2020–2021)

-Ryukyu Golden Kings (2021–present)
+Ryukyu Golden Kings (2021–2024)

 Durham was then signed by the Ryukyu Golden Kings of the B.League.
 He considered returning to the Meralco Bolts for the 2021 PBA Governors’ Cup, but Coach Norman Black advised him to take up the offer in Japan, as it was unclear whether the Governors' Cup would push through at the time.
 He had double-doubles in each of their wins against his former team Niigata with 15 points and 10 rebounds, and 16 points and 11 rebounds.
 He had another double-double of 27 points and 18 rebounds in a win over the SeaHorses Mikawa, solidifying their claim on the first seed.
 Their win streak ended in a loss to the Gunma Crane Thunders, despite him having 23 points and eight rebounds.
 Ryukyu bounced back the next game, with him having 23 points and 10 rebounds on 10-of-13 shooting.
 He then posted another double-double of 20 points and 13 rebounds in a win over the Toyama Grouses.
 He led the team with 19 points in a close win over Utsunomiya Brex.
 In another close win, this time against the Shinshu Brave Warriors, he had a double-double of 12 points and 13 rebounds.
 In a win against San-en, he led the team with 23 points and eight boards.
 Ryukyu got their fourth loss against Shimane Susanoo Magic.
 He then fired 21 points against the Osaka Evessa.
 In a rematch against Shinshu, he had a double-double of 25 points and 15 rebounds and got the win.
 In another rematch, this time against Osaka, he scored 25 points.
 Ryukyu eventually finished as the first seed with a record of 49–7.
 In the semis against Shimane, he had 19 points in Game 1, leading his team to the win.
 In Game 2, he fouled out, but his teammates stepped up to eliminate Shimane.
 In the Finals, they lost to Utsunomiya 2–0, giving Brex their first title since they were crowned champions in the league's inaugural 2016–2017 season.

+Meralco Bolts (2024)

+Durham returned to Meralco for the 2024 Governors' Cup for the 5th time.

+On October 30, 2024, Durham announced his retirement from PBA.

+Saga Ballooners (2025–present)

+On January 10, 2025, Durham signed with the Saga Ballooners of the B.League.